arnaudpfu/compression-huffman/README.md

-# compression-huffman
+# Compression Huffman
-An implementation of the semi-adaptative Huffman algorithm
+An implementation of the semi-adaptative Huffman algorithm in python.

+Run `pytest -v tests/tests.py` to trigger tests.